sparrowcode/AlertKit/Readme.md

 ### Haptic

-If you use presets, the vibro-response will be start automatically.
-For customize this, you need set property `haptic`:
+If you use presets, the vibro-response will be started automatically.
+To customize this, you need set the `haptic` property:

 ```swift
 alertView.haptic = .success
 ```

-For disable haptic, set it to `.none`.
+To disable haptics, set it to `.none`.

 ### Corner Radius

-I use a corner radius like an Apple.
-If you need to change it, see the property `cornerRadius`:
+You can change the corner radius by setting the `cornerRadius` property:

 ```swift
 alertView.layer.cornerRadius = 40